Business CreditWise from Capital One is a tool that gives business owners free and unlimited access to their credit report.

 Business CreditWise also aims to simplify business credit.

-When Capital One surveyed 300 small-business owners in November, it found only 19 percent consider themselves very familiar with business credit, and even fewer find the process easy.
+When Capital One surveyed 500 small-business owners, it found that only 45 percent have ever viewed their business credit report.
+Moreover, 31 percent of small business owners have either never heard of business credit reports or know very little about them.
 That’s surprising because business credit is a key aspect of securing funding for growing businesses.

 How business credit and consumer credit differ